-- Graduate certificate in alternative energy technology
+- Alternative energy technology (GC)

-- Graduate certificate in electric-drive vehicle engineering
+- Electric-drive vehicle engineering (GC)

 To combat global warming and lessen dependence on foreign oil and fossil fuels, the U.S. government has set a high priority on the development of new energy sources.
 Today, it dominates Michigan's industrial and technology landscape, and engineers are being asked to design renewable energy systems to power everything from vehicles to home heating and cooling systems.
 In 2004, WSU established the country's first master's degree program in alternative energy technology and has remained ahead of the curve with comprehensive curricula that prepare students to lead the evolution to a hydrogen-based economy.